 Why Use Empower

 - Budgeting tools to track and/or reduce spending

-* Banking services for new accounts provided by nbkc bank, Member FDIC.
-0.25% Annual Percentage Yield (APY) may change at any time.
-APY as of July 29, 2020.
-Empower charges an auto-recurring subscription fee of $8 for access to the full suite of money management features offered on the platform.
+*Banking services provided by nbkc bank, Member FDIC.
+0.20% Annual Percentage Yield (APY) may change at any time.
+APY as of Jan 1, 2021.
+Empower charges an auto-recurring monthly subscription fee of $8 for access to the full suite of money management features offered on the platform.
 The subscription fee will apply (a) after the 14-day free trial concludes for first-time customers, and (b) immediately for customers returning for a second or subsequent subscription.

 Reimbursement for up to 3 ATM fees per month, with a maximum reimbursement of $10 per ATM withdrawal.

 ^ Eligibility requirements apply.
 Minimum direct deposits to an Empower Checking Account, among other conditions, are necessary to qualify for advances greater than $50.
 Free instant delivery is available for eligible Empower Checking Account customers.

 Radius Bank can be your all-in-one solution for a fee-free savings and checking account.
 Their High-Yield Savings Account earns 1.20% APY with a minimum $2,500 balance.

 There are no monthly account fees and you get unlimited free ATMs.
 Plus you can earn interest on your deposit and get 1% back on debit card purchases with $2,500 in monthly deposits or a $2,500 monthly balance.